ambimax/action-docker-build/README.md

 ### [dockerfile-tags](test/06-dockerfile-tags)

-Build a Dockerfile that needs an image from a private registry.
+Build an image from a Dockerfile with multiple tags.

 ```yml